jvahrenhold97/MMTSCNET/README.md

 # MMTSCNet
 This is the official repository for MMTSCNet (Multimodal Tree Species Classification Network).
 This network was developed to accurately classify LiDAR point clouds of individual trees by augmenting the existing geometric information from the point cloud with metrics and frontal as well as sideways views of the point clouds.
-This approach ensures as much information as possible is captured and allows for very high accuracies when classifying coniferous and broadleaf tree species.
+This approach ensures as much information as possible is captured and allows for high accuracies when classifying coniferous and broadleaf tree species.

 To start tuning and training MMTSCNet use the following command: